 This type of nut needs to be lubricated to overcome friction and improve tuning, especially if your guitar has a whammy bar.
 It doesn’t usually take much lubricant.
 You can use a pencil to color in each nut slot with graphite.

-Self-lubricating nuts are made of graphite or other low-friction materials.
+Self-lubricating nuts are made of graphite, TUSQ, or other low-friction materials.
 These nuts are popular because they never require lubricating maintenance and work pretty well with a standard whammy bar setup if not used too aggressively.

 Roller nuts lower friction by using a smaller “roller” for each string.
 If a string’s tension changes during playing, it will roll in either direction over the nut and keep the tuning stable.
 The most popular nut is the Fender LSR nut.